Deep Nets: What have they ever done for Vision?: Abstract

 \section{Abstract}

 This is an opinion paper about the strengths and weaknesses of Deep Nets for vision.
-They are at the center of recent progress on artificial intelligence and are of growing importance in cognitive science and neuroscience.
-They have enormous successes but also clear limitations.
-There is also only partial understanding of their inner workings.
-It seems unlikely that Deep Nets in their current form will be the best long-term solution either for building general purpose intelligent machines or for understanding the mind/brain, but it is likely that many aspects of them will remain.
-At present Deep Nets do very well on specific types of visual tasks and on specific benchmarked datasets.
-But Deep Nets are much less general purpose, flexible, and adaptive than the human visual system.
-Moreover, methods like Deep Nets may run into fundamental difficulties when faced with the enormous complexity of natural images which can lead to a combinatorial explosion.
-To illustrate our main points, while keeping the references small, this paper is slightly biased towards work from our group. \keywords{Deep Neural Networks \and Computer Vision \and Success \and Limitation \and Cognitive Science \and Neuroscience}
+They are at the heart of the enormous recent progress in artificial intelligence and are of growing importance in cognitive science and neuroscience.
+They have had many successes but also have several limitations and there is limited understanding of their inner workings.
+At present Deep Nets perform very well on specific visual tasks with benchmark datasets but they are much less general purpose, flexible, and adaptive than the human visual system.
+We argue that Deep Nets in their current form are unlikely to be able to overcome the fundamental problem of computer vision, namely how to deal with the combinatorial explosion, caused by the enormous complexity of natural images, and obtain the rich understanding of visual scenes that the human visual achieves.
+We argue that this combinatorial explosion takes us into a regime where ``big data is not enough'' and where we need to rethink our methods for benchmarking performance and evaluating vision algorithms.
+We stress that, as vision algorithms are increasingly used in real world applications, that performance evaluation is not merely an academic exercise but has important consequences in the real world.
+It is impractical to review the entire Deep Net literature so we restrict ourselves to a limited range of topics and references which are intended as entry points into the literature.
+The views expressed in this paper are our own and do not necessarily represent those of anybody else in the computer vision community. \keywords{Deep Neural Networks \and Computer Vision \and Success \and Limitation \and Cognitive Science \and Neuroscience}